dmd-program/dmd-300-sp17/project-1.md

 #### Submission details:

-1. Publish 4 - 8 posts to the http://sites.psu.edu blog that you created in Phase 3 to track your project's progress.
-Write descriptions for the posts.
+1. Publish 4 or more detailed posts to the http://sites.psu.edu blog that you created in Phase 3 to track your project's progress.
+Upload media and write descriptions and other relevant information.

 ### Phase 5: Project document